matthiasseibold/ThreeDPoseUnityBarracuda/README.md

 ![demo](Assets/StreamingAssets/ScreenShots/skeleton.png)

 ## Outline
-ThreeDPoseUnityBarracuda is a sample source which read the onnx by Barracuda and do threeD pose estimation on Unity.</br>
-The target should be only one person.
-It does not work for multi target. </br>
+ThreeDPoseUnityBarracuda is a sample project which reads a VRect onnx model with Barracuda regresses a 3D human pose within Unity.
+The target should be only one person, multi target pose estimation is not supported. </br>

 Ported to Unity 2020.3.31f1.</br>
 Currently works with Barracuda 1.0.5